Big Bellies: Trash that Works!

 Eco-Gardens: Keeping Our Water Supply Clean

 The City of Greensboro is currently testing storm water tree wells on the newly constructed section of the Downtown Greenway on West Smith Street at Greenway at Fisher Park Apartments.
+Additional tree wells have been installed on recently open sections on Smith Street between Prescott and Spring Streets and along Bragg Street between Elm and Martin Luther King Jr. Blvd.
+They will also be installed along Phase 2 on Murrow Blvd.
 The tree wells will improve water quality by filtering storm water and cleaning rainwater run-off through specially constructed soil in the tree well.

 So how does it work?